-Bregman’s 11th-inning RBI sends Astros past Angels, 6-5
+Astros outlast Angels 6-5 in 11; Ohtani has arm discomfort

 UP NEXT

-Astros: Manager Dusty Baker hasn’t said who will start Tuesday night when the Astros open a three-game series at Arizona.
+Astros: Baker hasn’t said who will start Tuesday night when the Astros open a three-game series at Arizona.

-Angels: Manager Joe Maddon hasn’t said who will take the mound Tuesday night in Seattle to open a six-game road trip.
-Julio Teherán could make his Angels debut after a late start to the season due to COVID-19, or opening-day starter Andrew Heaney could pitch on regular rest.
+Angels: Maddon hasn’t said who will take the mound Tuesday night in Seattle to open a six-game road trip.

 More AP MLB: https://apnews.com/MLB and https://twitter.com/AP_Sports